 - ½ teaspoon kosher salt more, to taste

 - ¾ cup mild flavored oil grapeseed, sunflower, avocado, canola, etc.

 - 5 tablespoons red wine vinegar

-- Combine oil, vinegar and spice mixture in a medium-size glass jar.
+Combine oil, vinegar and spice mixture in a medium-size glass jar.
 Shake well to combine.
+Taste and add more salt, if desired.
 Shake again, just before serving.